mderriey/aspnet-core-token-renewal/README.md

 This projects shows how to handle short-lived OIDC access tokens.
 It aligns the lifetime of the ASP.NET session cookie with the one of the OIDC access token.

+_Note: This code has been upgraded to work with ASP.NET Core 2.0; if you're after the original version based on ASP.NET Core 1.x, you can check the `asp-net-core-1` branch_

 ### How does it work?

 When the OIDC middleware redeems the authorisation code for an access token and a refresh token, we add these tokens to the `ClaimsIdentity` as ClaimsIdentityso they end up in the encrypted authentication cookie.